Article

 Sweating more does not mean more fat loss

-Sweat cools you down; it does not prove you burned more fat.
+Sweat is your cooling system; it does not prove you burned more body fat.

-Fast scale drops after heat or exercise are mostly water loss.
+Fast scale drops after heat, sauna, sweat suits, or very sweaty sessions are mostly water loss.

 Verdict